Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and grilling tips.

 Cold meat isn’t as good as the stuff coming hot off the grill.
-That means you need to be ready to eat.
+That means you need to be ready to eat when you BBQ is.

 Make sure your summer salads and other side dishes can be made a little in advance and have them ready.
 The grill cooks quicker than you think.

-And yes, it’s okay to buy them at the grocery store deli if you don’t have time to make them yourself, but trust me when I say that this macaroni salad is cheaper and better than what you’ll find in the deli counter.
+And yes, it’s okay to buy side dishes at the grocery store deli if you don’t have time to make them yourself, but trust me when I say that this old fashioned macaroni salad is cheaper and better than what you’ll find in the deli counter.

 3. Brush the grill with an oil with a high smoke point.

 You grease a pan when you bake; be sure to oil the grill when you cook out.
 This will prevent meat from sticking to the grill rack and allow you to cook, flip, cook, eat more quickly.

 Use a high smoke point oil like avocado oil to avoid too much smoke from burning oil.

 For a really quick dinner, choose quicker cooking proteins.
 Fish, shrimp, chicken tenders, kabobs, and hamburgers all cook relatively quickly and are usually already portion-sized.